artnc/personal-website/src/blog/_posts/2012-07-09-calculator.md

 - Procedural only.
 The closest thing to a subroutine involves setting a flag variable and having the program call itself.

 - Sleep/wait is achieved with an empty `For` loop.
 Want to sleep for about a second?
 Iterate somewhere between 60 and 300 times depending on calculator model.
-Note that this trick isn't used during Simon's loading screen; the GIF above portrays the maximum drawing speed.
+Note that this trick isn't used during Simon's loading screen; the GIF above shows the maximum drawing speed.

 - `Goto`.

 On the upside, math support is excellent :)

-Below is the source for Simon's input loop.
+Below is the source code for Simon's input loop.
 The full source, binaries, and installation instructions for both programs are available on [GitHub](https://github.com/artnc/ti-basic).

 ```text
 For(I,1,L